cschimezie-dot/cschimezie-dot.github.io/_posts/2026-07-06-dont-ghost-the-broker-borrower-fallout-prediction.md

 This project built a Random Forest Classification model to predict borrower fallout for Noble Equity.

 The model connected borrower application data to payment outcomes, cleaned messy borrower fields, handled missing values and outliers, and created dropout probability scores.
 However, we may not have had enough borrowers to obtain an accurate sample of the full population we intended to study.
+The best we could do was bootstrap the data, just duplicating what we already had.
 Several lending firms process thousands of loans each month, while a small brokerage like Noble Equity was limited in the number of clients, loan officers, and marketing resources available to collect sufficient data.

 In plain English, this project helps Noble Equity answer:

 > "Which borrowers are serious, and which borrowers are likely to disappear before paying?"

 That makes the project useful for lead scoring, borrower prioritization, sales follow-up, and commercial mortgage pipeline management.
-We will take further action to increase marketing to our ideal clients so we can collect more data and stress-test the model.
+We will take further action to increase marketing to our ideal clients so we can collect more data and stress-test the model in other avenues.